 The amended caucus agreement recognizes the rights and responsibilities of each majority member.
 Members will have more opportunity than ever to actively participate in budget deliberations, and therefore have more ownership of the majority budget.
 However, members who find themselves unable to vote for the majority budget will not face automatic removal from the caucus.
 Consequences for such a vote will be determined by the caucus and consider the importance of representing constituents.

 “We are committed to a productive session, delivering solid results for Alaska families and businesses,” Sen. Giessel said.
 “This modified caucus agreement strikes the balance of putting the budget front and center without an automatic penalty that adversely impacts members’ constituents."

-The nine-member Senate Finance Committee will be co-chaired by Sen. Bert Stedman (R-Sitka) and Sen. Natasha Von Imhof (R-Anchorage).
+The nine-member Senate Finance Committee will be co-chaired by Sen. Bert Stedman (R-Southeast Islands) and Sen. Natasha Von Imhof (R-Anchorage).
 Sen. Stedman will direct the operating budget, and Sen. Von Imhof will manage the capital budget and legislation before the committee.
 Committee members will be Sen. David Wilson (R-Wasilla), Sen. Click Bishop (R-Fairbanks), Sen. Peter Micciche (R-Soldotna), Sen. Mike Shower (R-Wasilla), and Sen. Lyman Hoffman (D-Bethel).
 The remaining two committee members will be selected by the Senate Minority Caucus.

 “The state is facing a very significant structural budget deficit,” said Sen. Stedman.
 “To help fix the problem, the Senate Finance Committee is adding two members.
 These additional members broaden the geographic representation and bring valuable experience to the Senate Finance table.”